VedMK/BCS-portfolio-Ved/README.md

 <img src="https://typingsvg.vercel.app/api/svg?lines=%5B%7B%22text%22%3A%22%F0%9F%90%A7%20Linux%22%2C%22color%22%3A%22%23FFD700%22%2C%22typingSpeed%22%3A0.06333333333333333%2C%22deleteSpeed%22%3A0.08%7D%5D&font=JetBrains%20Mono&backgroundColor=%23000000&width=900&height=200&pause=3500&repeat=true&center=true&vCenter=true&border=false&cursorStyle=straight&fontWeight=600&backgroundOpacity=1">
 </p>

-I have a basic understanding of Linux and am continuing to improve my command-line skills, system administration knowledge, and understanding of Linux as a whole.
+I have a basic understanding of Linux and am continuing to improve my command line skills, system administration knowledge, and understanding of Linux as a whole.

 Some of the areas I've been learning include: